When Is the Best Time to Visit the Seychelles? The Ideal Season

 Book your accommodation in the Seychelles Find your future accommodation using the interactive map below!

-Low season
+Low Season

-Choosing low season to visit the Seychelles is a great way to save on your flight, accommodation and activities.
-What’s more, you’ll be able to enjoy your trip at your leisure, as it will be outside the peak tourist season.
-That’s two good reasons to plan your trip during the off-season!
-To give you a better idea, in low season you can find flights from Paris to Victoria for around €700 return, whereas in high season it’s hard to find flights for under €1,000 return and even more.
+Visiting the Seychelles during the low season is an excellent way to save on flights, accommodation and activities.
+You will also be able to enjoy the archipelago at a more relaxed pace, outside the busiest tourist periods.
+That gives you two good reasons to plan your trip during the off-season.
+To give you an idea, during the low season you can sometimes find return flights from Paris to Victoria for around €700, whereas in the high season it can be difficult to find fares below €1,000, and prices may be even higher.

-Other tips for travelling on a budget
+Other Tips for Traveling on a Budget

 - For flights: